tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 ```

 `[]`-brackets *mean* the same thing as `()`-brackets, and so you can use them
 anywhere you like.
-In general, you should only use `[]`-bracket when they
+Only use `[]`-bracket when they improve the readability of
-improve the readability of code.
+code.

 ## Conditionals are Not Functions